Sea of Galilee

 Look ahead:

 - Have you learned something here that you need to obey?
 Alternately in the USA: What will you do about what you've learned?
-(Make your 'do' SMART: specific, measurable, achieveable, relevant, and time-bound.)
+(Make your 'do' SMART: specific, measurable, achieveable, relevant, and time-bound.
+Try to accomplish it in the next 48 hours if possible.)

 - With what specific person should you share who needs to hear it, or the good news, or your personal story?
 Alternately in the USA: Whom will you bless in light of this?